Tail of cyclone heads to New Zealand

 MetService warns trampers and campers to keep up to date with the latest forecasts as the low has the potential to cause localised flooding and disruption to transport.

-Next story in National: Urgent follow-up needed on hearing test faults - Foundation
+Next story in New Zealand: Urgent follow-up needed on hearing test faults - Foundation

 Copyright © 2012, Radio New Zealand